datacarpentry/semester-biology/materials/r-sql.md

 >
 > * download [`portal_mammals.sqlite`](https://ndownloader.figshare.com/files/2292171).
 > * open `portal_mammals.sqlite` in SQLite Manager.
-> * *Make sure the copy you are going to use in class does not have the `SpeciesCounts` table or view.*
+> * make sure the copy you are going to use in class does not have the `SpeciesCounts` table or view.

 * We've already seen how to connect to databases using `dplyr`.
 * What if we want to work outside of a `dplyr` context?